ibm-bluemix-mobile-services/mobiledashboard-storecatalog-backend/readme.md

 	`cf push`

+   After running `cf push`, you should be able to see the application running on the Bluemix dashboard.
+Visiting the application route will greet you with a landing page displaying more information about this template and the ability to explore the API.

-5. If you want to configure or extend your backend you can edit the API configuration locally by running the commands:
+5. If you want to configure or extend your backend, you can edit the API configuration locally by running the commands:

 	`npm install`

 	`apic edit`

+    Also, typing the command `npm start` will run the backend locally.
+(This won't allow you to edit the API configuration.)

 6. Redeploy data to **Cloudant NoSQL DB** and **Object Storage** by running this command in your project directory: